Citizens meet Climate

 Client: Citizen Voice, TU Delft

-Type: research team project
+Type: Academic research project

 Year: 2023/24